THE TRENTON PROJECT REMEMBERS APRIL 9th, 1968

 We invite you to come hear the details we have uncovered – some may surprise you -- compare them to your own recollections, and add your stories and responses.
 We will share interview clips from our forthcoming documentary film, discuss our findings, and ask for your continued input into this reframing of Trenton’s history.

 We are eager to collect tangible records of the times -- photos, home movies clippings, diaries and memorabilia -- to share with other Trenton institutions like Trentoniana at the Trenton Free Public Library and the Conservatory Mansion.
 If you have treasures you'd like to scan and share, we encourage you to bring them with you for scanning.
 We hope you can join us.

 The School of the Arts & Communication at The College of New Jersey

-The Trenton Project is generously sponsored by the Princeton University Program in Urban Studies, The Community-Based Learning Initiative,The Digital Learning Lab, The 250th Anniversary Fund for Innovation in Undergraduate Education, The Princeton Histories Fund, The Princeton Mellon Initiative in Architecture, Urbanism and the Humanities, The Department of History and The Woodrow Wilson School.
+The Trenton Project is generously sponsored by the Princeton University Program in Urban Studies, The Community-Based Learning Initiative,The Digital Learning Lab, The 250th Anniversary Fund for Innovation in Undergraduate Education, The Princeton Histories Fund, The Princeton Mellon Initiative in Architecture, Urbanism and the Humanities, The Department of History and the School of Public and International Affairs.

 Part of the 1968/2018 Cities on the Edge series, co-sponsored with the Humanities Council.